 Therapies and supports can help autistic children develop well.

-Below is a summary of the main types of intervention, with a look at what the research says.
-This is just one way to categorise interventions, and you’ll find that some interventions are based on, or include the use of, others.
+Below is a summary of the main types of therapies and supports for autistic children, using behavioural, developmental, family-based, medical and alternative categories.
+This is just one way to categorise therapies and supports, and you’ll find that some therapies and supports are based on or combine others.

 - Discrete Trial Training (DTT)